 Designed by John Patrick Pty Ltd in association with Japanese Landscape Architect Koji Ninomiya, the garden reveals many of the traditional strands of Japanese landscaping, in the form of a stone garden.
 A feature of the garden is a stone lantern presented to Glen Eira by the City of Ogaki.

-Other features of the garden include running water, rough-hewn and river-smooth stones, raked gravel areas, a bamboo fence and a small pergola.
+Other features of the garden include running water, rough-hewn and river-smooth stones, raked gravel areas and a small pergola.
 It is planted with small flowering trees and evergreen shrubs, most of which are native to Japan.